Luis Robert Player Props: White Sox vs. Blue Jays

 Luis Robert At The Plate

-- Robert has 87 hits to go with a slugging percentage of .575, both of which are best among Chicago hitters this season.
+- Robert leads Chicago with 88 hits and a team-best slugging percentage of .580.

-- Among qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 65th and he is third in slugging.
+- Among the qualified hitters in MLB, he ranks 41st in batting average, 65th in on-base percentage, and third in slugging.

-- Robert will look to extend his five-game hitting streak.
-He's batting .381 with two homers over the course of his last games.
+- Robert is batting .368 with two homers during his last outings and is on a six-game hitting streak.

-- He has hit a long ball in 26.5% of his games this season, and 6.9% of his chances at the plate.

-- In 36.1% of his games this year, Robert has driven in at least one run.
-In 11 of those games (13.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 31 games this season (36.9%), Robert has picked up an RBI, and in 12 of those games (14.3%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- In 41 of 83 games this year, he has scored, and 16 of those games included multiple runs.
+- In 42 of 84 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.